 • My other eye is also at risk.
 What should I do?

 Tell your ophthalmologist you’ve had a retinal detachment.
 The fellow eye should be examined carefully for predisposing factors such as lattice degeneration, previous tears, or areas of thinning.
 Prophylactic laser to high-risk areas may be recommended.
 More importantly, know the warning signs and act on them immediately if they appear.
 The other eye will be watched carefully, but your own prompt action if symptoms develop is the most important protection.
+Specialist care is provided by the retina team.

 • Can retinal detachment be prevented?